lerna-lite/lerna-lite/README.md

 [MIT License](LICENSE)

 ## About Lerna-Lite
+Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) in the sense that it only includes 5 commands (2 are optional) out of the 15 commands than the original Lerna has.
+Lerna was originally built as an all-in-one tool, however nowadays Workspaces became available in all dependency manager (npm, yarn, pnpm) and the need for an all-in-one tool that includes built-in workspaces functionality is no longer required.
+Lerna-Lite is built around that fact and its CLI only includes the Publish & Version commands, while there are other commands available (like Exec & Run) they are totally optional and you won’t download them unless you opt-in.
+So in summary it is more modularized than the original Lerna and it may seem like a small change but it does make it more versatile (and smaller downloads) to use with other tools like Turborepo, pnpm and others...

-Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) in the sense that it only includes 5 commands (2 are optional) out of 15 commands that the original Lerna has.
-It also assume that you have already setup a Workspace through NPM, pnPM, Yarn or any other technology that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap` command hence the need for a workspace pre-setup), so make sure that your workspace is properly setup before installing Lerna-Lite.
+ As a summary, we assume that you have already setup a Workspace through NPM, pnPM, Yarn or any other technology that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap` command hence the need for a workspace pre-setup), so make sure that your workspace is properly setup before installing Lerna-Lite.

 ## Why create this lib/fork?
 Mainly for the following reasons: